by Amy Medling, founder of PCOS Diva

 Berberine is one of the few herbal supplements that doctors, both traditional and naturopath, agree upon.

 Countless studies stand behind its effectiveness in treating insulin sensitivity as well as a host of other PCOS symptoms such as acne, anxiety, and excessive androgen production.
-It has the added advantage of holistic application, which means that berberine may regulate the functions of body by targeting several mechanisms and organs, therefore alleviating metabolic disorders (obesity, hypertension, and dyslipidemia) by getting to the root causes.
+It has the added advantage of holistic application, which means that berberine may regulate the functions of the body by targeting several mechanisms and organs, therefore alleviating metabolic disorders (obesity, hypertension, and dyslipidemia) by getting to the root causes.
 Much of berberine’s efficacy is due to its powerful anti-inflammatory, antibiotic and androgen-inhibiting functions.

 I have taken berberine for many years, and I am very happy with the results, particularly on my skin.
 The acne that I battled since my teenage years is gone- even PMS breakouts are a thing of the past.
 I have also noticed improvements in my digestion since beginning my berberine regimen.
 Certainly, together with a healthy PCOS Diva lifestyle, berberine has been a key component in treating my PCOS.